 Andaman and Nicobar Islands are mostly covered with dense rainforest.
 The territory’s capital city is Port Blair while the capital of the Nicobar Islands is Car Nicobar.
 Most parts of the Andaman and Nicobar Islands belong to the union territory of India, while a small number of the north of the archipelago including the Coco island, belong to Myanmar.

 The Andaman islands have been inhabited for several thousand years, at the very least.
 The earliest archaeological evidence yet documented goes back some 2,200 years, however, the indications from genetic, cultural, and isolation studies suggest that the islands may have been inhabited as early as the Middle Paleolithic.

-The name Andaman may also have originated from Hanuman, the Malayan name also for famous monkey God.
-The reference of these Islands is found in most of the ancient literature also.
-But there is much supportive information revealing that the name Andaman have much Malayan influence.
+The name Andaman may also have originated from Hanuman, the Malayan name also for the famous monkey God.
+The reference to these Islands is found in most of the ancient literature also.
+But there is much supportive information revealing that the name Andaman has much Malayan influence.